-Land Description: This preserve is defined by the majesty and moods of Lake Superior and its remote location.
+This preserve is defined by the majesty and moods of Lake Superior and its remote location.
 It contains a wide sandy beach, low shore dunes, upland forest, old cranberry bog wetlands, and a stream.
-Ecologically, the land is known habitat for the federally endangered piping plover.
+Ecologically, the land is a known habitat for the federally endangered piping plover.

-Trails: A dirt road takes you to a parking area where easy access to the beach is available.
-A marked trail to the beach is available from the buildings.
+A dirt road takes you to a parking area where easy access to the beach is available.
+A marked trail to the beach is open from the buildings.

-History: This spectacular property was protected in February 2007 thanks to a bargain sale from Evan Noyes and his Wildshore Foundation and grants from the J.A.
+This spectacular property was protected in February 2007 thanks to a bargain sale from Evan Noyes and his Wildshore Foundation and grants from the J.A.
 Woollam Foundation and the North American Wetland Conservation Act Program.
-Historically, this property and its associated buildings were a life saving station first built in 1876.
+Historically, this property and its associated buildings were a life-saving station first built-in 1876.
 Years of neglect and harsh Lake Superior weather have taken a toll on the buildings.
-Researchers from Lake Superior State University, The Nature Conservancy, and Michigan Audubon use the property to study the piping plovers as well as other birds, and the wetlands.
+Researchers from Lake Superior State University, The Nature Conservancy, and Michigan Audubon use the property to study the piping plovers and other birds, and the wetlands.

-Directions: From Paradise, head north on Whitefish Point Road approximately 5 miles.
-Turn left on Vermilion Road (near Andrus Lake campground).
+From Paradise, head north on Whitefish Point Road, approximately 5 miles.
+Turn left on Vermilion Road.
 The road will quickly become gravel and sand.
 Four-wheel-drive is highly recommended.
-Travel roughly 7¼ miles until road veers north.
-(Be careful not to go onto 452.)
+In 0.6 mile, be sure to stay slightly to Vermilion Road's right (not towards Shelldrake Lake).
+Travel roughly 7¼ miles until the road veers north.
+Be careful not to follow the 452 veers off, but stay on the main road straight to Vermilion.
 Continue north on Vermilion Road for more than a mile.
 Follow signs to parking.